sqlparser/sqlflow_public/grabit/sql-server/grabit-sql-server-command-line.md

 Here is a sample config file: `sqlserver-config` that grabs metadata from a local SQL Server database and sends the metadata to the SQLFlow Cloud to discover the data lineage.

+It would help if you had [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) to access the SQLFlow Cloud.

 ```json
 {
 	"databaseServer":{